practicingruby/practicing-ruby-paid/posts/v5/003-evented-io.md

 l.start        # 5
 ```

-This shows the general flow of an event loop:

-1. Find new events.
-2. Run callbacks based on the event.
-3. Try again.

 Notice here that IOLoop#start blocks everything (until IOLoop#stop is called).
 Everything after IOLoop#start will happen in callbacks which means that the
 control flow can be surprising.
 You might think that you're writing data in
 step 2, but that's just stored locally in a buffer.
 It's not until the event
 loop has started (in step 5) that it's actually sending the data.

-In our I/O loop we'll implement Stream#handle\_read and #handle\_write and they
-will be responsible for reading/writing and emitting other events.
+This method
+triggers `tick` to be run in a loop, which in turn delegates the work of
+reading/writing data and emiting events to the `Stream#handle_read` and
+`#handle_write` methods.
+We will take a look at how those are
+implemented a bit later in this article, but you can treat them as a
+black box for now.

-This should also make it clear why it's so terrible to block inside a
+Based on what you have seen so far, it should be it clear why it's
+so terrible to block inside a callback.
-callback.
 Have a look at this call graph:

 ```
 # indentation means that a method/block is called